Learning How to Dynamically Route Autonomous Vehicles on Shared Roads

+We perform $3$ sets of experiments.
+In the first two, we disable accidents and analyze the effects of varying the number of paths and autonomy.
+As the shortest path has $15$ cells, we exclude MPC-based controller from our analysis as it is computationally prohibitive to adopt a receding horizon longer than $15$ minutes.

-\textbf{Varying number of roads.} In the first set, we vary the number of routes $\numpaths\!\in\!\{2,3,4\}$ by duplicating, or removing, the third route.
+\textbf{Varying number of paths.} We first vary the number of paths $|\pathset|\!\in\!\{2,3,4\}$ by duplicating, or removing, the third path.
 We set the autonomy level of the demand $\bar{\autlev}\!=\!0.6$, and $\demandhum + \demandaut$ to be $95\%$ of the maximum capacity under this autonomy level.
 We plot learning curves in Fig.~\ref{fig:experiment_fig1}~(a).
-It can be seen that even with $P\!=\!4$ when observation space is $144$-dimensional (as the accidents were disabled), the agent successfully learns routing within $40$ million time steps.
-With randomized initial states, the agents learn routing policies that achieve nearly as good as optimal equilibrium when $\numpaths\!\in\!\{2,3\}$.
-While the agent for $\numpaths\!=\!4$ also decreases the average cost, it requires either a little more training, or better hyperparameter tuning.
-In Fig.~\ref{fig:experiment_fig1}~(b), we plot the number of cars (mean $\pm$ standard error over $100$ simulations) in the system as a function of time steps.
-While selfish routing causes congestion by creating linearly growing queues when $\numpaths\!>\!2$, RL policies successfully stabilize queues and even reach car numbers of optimal equilibria when $\numpaths\!<\!4$.
-From the learning curve for $\numpaths\!=\!4$, it can be deduced we can also achieve car numbers of optimal equilibria with more careful training.
+It can be seen that even with $|\pathset| \!=\!4$ when observation space is $144$-dimensional, the agent successfully learns routing within $40$ million time steps.
+With randomized initial states, the agents learn routing policies that achieve nearly as good as optimal equilibrium for all $|\pathset|\!\in\!\{2,3,4\}$.
+In Fig.~\ref{fig:experiment_fig1}~(b), we plot the number of cars (mean $\pm$ standard error over $100$ simulations) in the system over time.
+While selfish routing causes congestion by creating linearly growing queues when $|\pathset|\!>\!2$, RL policies successfully stabilize queues and even reach car numbers of optimal equilibria.

-\textbf{Varying autonomy.} We take $\numpaths\!=\!3$ and vary the autonomy of demand $\bar{\autlev}\in\{0.4,0.5,0.6,0.7\}$ without changing the total demand $\demandhum + \demandaut$.
+\textbf{Varying autonomy.} We take $|\pathset|\!=\!3$ and vary the autonomy of demand $\bar{\autlev}\in\{0.4,0.5,0.6,0.7\}$ without changing the total demand $\demandhum + \demandaut$.
 Note the demands are infeasible when $\bar{\autlev}\in\{0.4,0.5\}$.
-In Fig.~\ref{fig:experiment_fig2}~(a), we plot the number of cars (mean $\pm$ standard error over $100$ simulations) in the system as a function of time steps.
+In Fig.~\ref{fig:experiment_fig2}~(a), we plot the number of cars (mean $\pm$ standard error over $100$ simulations) in the system over time.
 The result is similar to the previous experiment when the demand is feasible.
-With infeasible demand, RL agent keeps a queue that is only marginally longer than the queue that would be created by optimal equilibrium.
+With infeasible demand, RL agent keeps a queue that is only marginally longer than the queue that optimal equilibrium would create.
 On the other hand, selfish routing grows the queue with much faster rates.
 These experiments show RL policy successfully handles random initializations.